nickopotamus/mercat-website/content/event/research-day-2021/index.md

 ---
 title: MERCAT Research Day 2021

+event: EMSA teaching

+location: MS Teams

+summary: EMSA teaching session for all grades, spending the day on research and QI methdology and project development.
-summary: After a COVID delay, we will be hosting another EMSA-wide research day over Teams.
+abstract: After a COVID delay, we will be hosting another EMSA-wide research day over Teams.
 Exact date and time TBC.
 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
 date: "2021-11-01T13:00:00Z"